 Lord Greaves Award

-Following the death of BMC Patron, Lord Tony Greaves, President at the time Lynn Robinson proposed an on-going additional volunteer award, the Lord Greaves Award for Voluntary Contribution to BMC Access and Conservation work.
+Following the death of BMC Patron, Lord Tony Greaves in March 2021, President at the time Lynn Robinson proposed an additional volunteer award, the Lord Greaves Award for Voluntary Contribution to BMC Access and Conservation work.
 As Lord Greaves was instrumental in securing the passage of the Countryside and Rights of Way Bill through Parliament, this award serves as a lasting legacy for all the access work he did on behalf of the BMC.
 The inaugural recipient of the award goes to Louise Hawson.

 Coming from a background in ecology consultancy, Louise offers up an incredibly valuable skillset in her voluntary role.
 She is secretary for the Stanage Forum Steering Group (the stake-holder organisation which contributes to planning for Stanage and the North Lees Estate) through which she has played a pivotal role in shaping the BMCs response to the PDNPAs attempts to divide up and sell parts of the Stanage estate).
 Louise is an invaluable volunteer for the BMC not only as a committed and passionate local Peak District Access Rep, but also through her work sitting on the Access Management Group.
 Louise is also the Chair of the BMC’s Sustainability Working Group.